moforw/jbls/README.md

 ### Readers & Writers
 Calling Col.reader(), and/or Col.writer() is optional.
 That is, you can leave them empty if you don't need them.
-One use of that possibility is to leave out the writer for final record fields; which let's you make sure that they are only initialized, never overwritten.
-Leaving both unimplemented gives you a transient column, one that can be indexed and used like any other, but never actually interacts with storage.
+One use of that possibility is to leave out the writer for final record fields; which let's you ensure that they are only initialized, never overwritten.
+Leaving both unimplemented gives you a transient column; one that can be indexed and used like any other, but never actually interacts with storage.

 ## Records